 9. DO NOT LITIGATE!
 BE SMART, CHOOSE MEDIATION.

-Do yourself, your family, and your financial well being a favor and choose Liaise Divorce Solutions, LLC to help you navigate the treacherous waters of managing the expensive and painful situations of dissolution.
+Do yourself, your family, and your financial well being a favor and choose Liaise Divorce Solutions to help you manage the expensive and painful process of ending a marriage.